jaudat/notes-js/Frontend Developer Nanodegree by Udacity/Project- Build a Portfolio Site/Building Up.md

 **Grid Fluid System:** Columns end up wrapping to the next line as the browser width starts getting smaller

 ### Flexbox
+In normal block layout each element is positioned underneath the other in a container, but when we change the property of the container to `display: flex`, the elemenets will be shown in a row.
+This is because the default flex direction is row.
+Therefore by default the elements fit in a single row.
+So no matter what the width of the elements are they won't wrap, instead the browser will resize them to fit within the viewport on a single row.

+This behavior can be changed by adding `flex-wrap: wrap` to the container div.
+Doing this will make the browser wrap the elements to the next line and will only resize the elements if it has too as there are no other options.

+We can also change the order of the elements that are in the container, by changing the `order` attribute of each child element of the flexbox container.
+The default order is the order of their markup.